kusaku/storypoint-poker/LOCAL_TEST.md

 4. Join the same room
 5. Test voting and real-time features!

-## ✅ Ready for Railway
+## ✅ Ready for Deployment

-The single service setup is ready to deploy to Railway:
+The single service setup is ready to deploy to Render or any Node.js hosting:
 - Build command: `npm install && npm run build`
 - Start command: `npm start`
 - Root directory: `.` (root)

 Everything works locally! 🎉